 Stay in the loop for cartomantic courses.

-For a similar take and various martial arts perspectives, you may enjoy the book, 21+1: The Fortune-Teller’s Rules: Read like the Devil Manifestos.
+For a similar take and various martial arts perspectives, have a look at my book, What is Not: Marseille Tarot à la Carte, or enjoy the book, 21+1: The Fortune-Teller’s Rules: Read like the Devil Manifestos.